wenhuizhang/runc/README.md

 `runc` is a CLI tool for spawning and running containers on Linux according to the OCI specification.

-## Releases

-You can find official releases of `runc` on the [release](https://github.com/opencontainers/runc/releases) page.

-## Security

-The reporting process and disclosure communications are outlined [here](https://github.com/opencontainers/org/blob/master/SECURITY.md).

-### Security Audit
-A third party security audit was performed by Cure53, you can see the full report [here](https://github.com/opencontainers/runc/blob/master/docs/Security-Audit.pdf).

 ## Building

-`runc` only supports Linux.
-It must be built with Go version 1.18 or higher.

 In order to enable seccomp support you will need to install `libseccomp` on your platform.
 > e.g. `libseccomp-devel` for CentOS, or `libseccomp-dev` for Ubuntu